suddhu/pybullet-shape-contact/README.md

 # pybullet-shape-contact

 Object shape exploration pybullet simulator for shape and pose recovery work.
-Codebase setup with a little help from my friends: [pybullet](https://github.com/bulletphysics/bullet3/tree/master/examples/pybullet), [public-push-est](https://github.com/mcubelab/push-est-public), and [pybullet-kuka-block-push](https://github.com/Nima-Fazeli/pybullet-kuka-block-push).
+Codebase setup with a little help from my friends: [public-push-est](https://github.com/mcubelab/push-est-public), and [pybullet-kuka-block-push](https://github.com/Nima-Fazeli/pybullet-kuka-block-push).
+Used to generate simulation results for the paper [Tactile SLAM: Real-time inference of shape and pose from planar pushing](https://arxiv.org/pdf/2011.07044.pdf).

 ## Notes
 - Hardcoded some paths, so please change anything that says `/home/suddhu/software/`